 We conduct in-person and phone call employment contract reviews.
 We have found that phone employment contract reviews are just as successful as in-person contract reviews.
 A phone employment contract review is done by reviewing an electronic copy of the offer, and then talking out the law and our opinion just like we would in person.

-Finally, we want to point out that we offer a free 30-minute phone consultation to discuss preliminary discussions about contract reviews.
+We offer a free 30-minute phone consultation to discuss preliminary discussions about contract reviews.
 However, we do not review the contract or provide advice during this free consultation period.